beefyfinance/beefy-dot-com/src/content/blog/bifi-migration.md

 ---
 ![](/src/images/blog/bifi-migration/cover.png)

 In mid May, the DeFi world waited on eggshells as the latest protocol failure wreaked havoc on markets.
 One of the largest cross-chain bridges - Multichain - was suffering from various router failures, causing stuck transactions, chain isolation and potential loss of user funds.
-The media coverage wasn’t helping matters, circulating rumors that the project’s lead developer had been “disappeared” by the Chinese Community Party (**CCP**), and that the project’s operational wallets had actually been in his sole custody the entire time. 😨
+The media coverage wasn’t helping matters, circulating rumors that the project’s lead developer had been “disappeared” by the Chinese Communist Party (**CCP**), and that the project’s operational wallets had actually been in his sole custody the entire time. 😨

 It took the Multichain team a rollercoaster couple of weeks to get the routers fixed and for things to finally settle down.
 The market sentiment towards Multichain soon tempered… just another day in DeFi, right?
 In a world so filled with extravagant characters, governmental meddling and catastrophic failures, it seemed as if all the rumors were… well, just that: rumors.